j4nDr01d/xiaomi-sweet-pmos-builds/README.md

 ## Downloading

-Head to the [Actions tab](https://github.com/Kanishka-Developer/nightly-builds/actions), select the most recent successful run and download the artifact.
+Head to the [Actions tab](https://github.com/Kanishka-Developer/nightly-builds/actions), select the most recent successful run and download the artifact with the desired UI.
 Extract the zip, de-compress the rootfs and you're ready to flash!

-`fastboot flash userdata rootfs-xiaomi-sweet.img` `fastboot flash boot boot-xiaomi-sweet.img`
+`fastboot flash userdata rootfs-xiaomi-sweet.img`

+`fastboot flash boot boot-xiaomi-sweet.img`